Monica Arroyo, MD

 - Cincinnati Children's Hospital Medical Center, 2017, Pediatric Neurology

-- Cincinnati Children's Hospital Medical Center, 2018, Pediatric Neurology
+- Cincinnati Children's Hospital Medical Center, 2018, Neonatal Neurology

 Department of Pediatrics excellence award, University of Puerto Rico School of Medicine, 2012